 I have investigated the highly-deformed states at high spins in even-even $N \simeq Z$ nuclei with $A\sim 60$.
 The Skyrme EDFs were applied to describe various near-yrast structures in the framework of the configuration-constrained cranked-KS.
-The KS orbitals are represented in the Cartesian mesh to flexibly depict both the superdeformed and hyperdeformed shapes.
+The KS orbitals are represented in the Cartesian mesh to depict both the SD and HD shapes flexibly.

 The positive-parity SD band involving two protons and two neutrons in the intruder $g_{9/2}$ shell appears far below the negative-parity SD bands in $^{60}$Zn, confirming the doubly-magic SD structure.
-Adding two neutrons causes the SD states complicated because the neutron number 32 favors stronger deformation than 30.
+Adding two neutrons causes the SD states to be complicated because the neutron number 32 favors stronger deformation than 30.
 The negative-parity SD bands involving two protons and three neutrons in the $g_{9/2}$ shell appear as the SD-yrast bands, whereas the positive-parity SD band involving one more neutron in the $g_{9/2}$ shell emerges higher in energy.
-I have found that the positive-parity SD band in $^{64}$Ge involving two more protons in the $g_{9/2}$ shell appears as an SD-yrast band, and that it is strongly deformed comparing with the positive-parity SD bands in $^{60,62}$Zn, suggesting the doubly-magic SD structure in $^{64}$Ge.
+I have found that the positive-parity SD band in $^{64}$Ge involving two more protons in the $g_{9/2}$ shell appears as an SD-yrast band, and that it is strongly deformed compared with the positive-parity SD bands in $^{60,62}$Zn.

-In the course of the systematic investigation, I have found that both the particle numbers 30 and 32 are HD-magic numbers in rapidly rotating nuclei at $\omega_{\rm rot}\sim 2.0$ MeV.
-Accordingly, the present calculation predicts that the positive-parity HD states appear as the yrast band at $I \gtrsim 50$ in $^{60}$Zn and $^{64}$Ge, while the negative-parity even-spin states appear as the yrast band in $^{62}$Zn.
+In the course of the systematic investigation, I have found the HD states in rapidly rotating $^{60}$Zn and $^{64}$Ge at $\omega_{\rm rot}\sim 2.0$ MeV.
+The present calculation predicts that the positive-parity HD states appear as the yrast band at $I \gtrsim 50$ in $^{60}$Zn and $^{64}$Ge, while the negative-parity even-spin states appear as the yrast band in $^{62}$Zn.